Lewis Lyne: Northwest Europe

-The division soon moved back on 11 July to XII Corps, two days later transferring to Lieutenant-General Gerard Bucknall's XXX Corps.
-In mid-July the division fought in the Second Battle of the Odon, where, it had to capture Noyers and Missy, operating with the 49th (West Riding) Infantry Division.
-The operation, which failed and cost the 59th Division further casualties, was intended to divert German attention away from Operation Goodwood.
-The division again joined XII Corps and, after the Americans launched Operation Cobra, XXX Corps, now commanded by Lieutenant-General Brian Horrocks after Bucknall was sacked, launched Operation Bluecoat and the Germans began withdrawing to Falaise.
-At the same time, in the first week of August, the 59th Division, with the 56th Independent Brigade temporarily under command and supported by elements of the 34th Tank Brigade, launched an attack over the Orne river and after much hard fighting – with Captain David Jamieson of the 7th Battalion, Royal Norfolks securing the 59th Division's first and only Victoria Cross (VC) – secured a bridgehead at Grimbosq, before advancing to Falaise where it held the edge of the "pocket".
+The division soon moved back on 11 July to XII Corps, two days later transferring to Lieutenant General Gerard Bucknall's XXX Corps.
+In mid-July the division fought in the Second Battle of the Odon, where it had to capture Noyers and Missy, operating with the 49th (West Riding) Infantry Division.
+The operation was intended to divert German attention away from Operation Goodwood, but failed and cost the 59th Division further casualties.
+The division again joined XII Corps and, after the Americans launched Operation Cobra, XXX Corps, now commanded by Lieutenant General Brian Horrocks after Bucknall was sacked, launched Operation Bluecoat and the Germans began withdrawing to Falaise.
+At the same time, in the first week of August, the 59th Division, with the 56th Independent Brigade temporarily under command and supported by elements of the 34th Tank Brigade, launched an attack over the Orne river and after much hard fighting – with Captain David Jamieson of the 7th Battalion, Royal Norfolks securing the 59th Division's first and only Victoria Cross – secured a bridgehead at Grimbosq, before advancing to Falaise where it held the edge of the "pocket".

 The end of the Normandy Campaign also saw the disbandment of the 59th Division.
 By this stage of the war, Britain had reached the limits of its manpower, replacements for casualties were severely lacking and some units were broken up and their men posted to other units to fill gaps.
-With Lyne's 59th Division being the most junior British division in France, it was broken up, although not as a reflection of its performance, with Montgomery, the army group commander and Dempsey, the army commander, both being highly impressed with the division.

-The division HQ remained in suspended animation until October and Lyne temporarily commanded the 50th (Northumbrian) Infantry Division in place of the GOC, Major-General Douglas Graham, who had been Lyne's superior as GOC 56th Division in Italy.
+With Lyne's 59th Division being the most junior British division in France, it was broken up, although not as a reflection of its performance, with Montgomery, the army group commander, and Dempsey, the army commander, both being highly impressed with the division.
+The division HQ remained in suspended animation until October and Lyne temporarily commanded the 50th (Northumbrian) Infantry Division in place of the GOC, Major General Douglas Graham, who had been Lyne's superior as GOC 56th Division in Italy.
 Graham returned in late November, only for the 50th Division to suffer the same fate as the 59th Division, again due to manpower shortages, although the division was reduced to a training reserve formation.

-On 22 November Lyne was, unusually for an infantryman, selected to become GOC of the veteran 7th Armoured Division, in place of Major-General Gerald Lloyd-Verney who, his superiors believed, had been over-promoted.
+On 22 November, Lyne was, unusually for an infantryman, selected to become GOC of the veteran 7th Armoured Division, in place of Major General Gerald Lloyd-Verney who, his superiors believed, had been over-promoted.
 The division was a much changed formation to the one which had fought in the Western Desert and consisted of the 22nd Armoured and 131st Infantry Brigades, having gone through changes of command.
-Lyne did not see his first action as an armoured commander until mid-January 1945, when, serving in XII Corps, it fought in Operation Blackcock, the attempt to clear the Roer triangle.
+Lyne did not see his first action as an armoured commander until mid-January 1945 when, serving in XII Corps, it fought in Operation Blackcock, the attempt to clear the Roer triangle.
 The operation was successful, with the division managing to seize its objective, despite the frozen ground, with relatively light casualties.
 The division remained in its positions until relieved in late February.